nuts-foundation/nuts-specification/rfc/rfc004-distributed-document-format.md

 Before interpreting a document's payload it SHOULD be validated according to the following rules:

 1. When it's a genesis document, assert we didn't already receive one.
-2. Assert that the previous document (*prev* field) is valid.
+2. Assert that the previous document (*prevs* field) are valid.
 Preceding documents should be received and validated first.
 3. Verify the document signature:
    * Validate keyUsage, validity of the certificate in the *x5c* field and whether the issuer is trusted.
    * Verify the cryptographic signature with the public key from the certificate.